OceanOutcomes/ocean-outcomes/news/_posts/2025-12-1-human-rights-due-diligence-in-korean-tuna-fisheries.md

 The South Korean pilot project was designed to address that gap: collect data directly with crew and on vessels to inform a specific and practical action plan that downstream supply chain actors can move forward.
 Without this direct engagement with workers, companies downstream in the supply chain often lack key contextual information to conduct human rights due diligence, nor do they have specific information to validate how their suppliers are doing against their codes of conduct, especially at the vessel level.

 ![South Korean tuna fishing vessel and workers](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/SAJO_SRA_Hero.png)
-*Collecting data directly from crew that work onboard tuna fishing vessels like those pictured here is a requisite for human rights due diligence processes.*
+*Crew working onboard industrial tuna fishing vessels stop for a group shot during project work.*

 Data from the SRA contextualizes the findings into risk levels, which are then used to develop a specific action plan that downstream supply chain actors can sponsor to support their suppliers collaboratively to meet desired outcomes, rather than putting the burden entirely on the suppliers themselves.